yuanbosoft/deepbpa/source/index.rst

 Overview
 --------

-The center focuses on three core research directions: **Blockchain**, **Privacy Technology**, and **Trusted Intelligence**.
+The center focuses on three core research directions: **Blockchain**, **Privacy Computing**, and **Trusted Intelligence**.
 These areas aim to provide foundational solutions for secure, private, and intelligent systems across various industries.

 Research Directions
 -------------------